SharePoint/sp-dev-docs/docs/solution-guidance/custom-field-type-sharepoint-add-in.md

 You have a couple of options to implement client-side rendering with JavaScript files via the JSLink property.

-- Set the JSLink property on a List View Web Part that renders a view of a SharePoint list.
+- Set the JSLink property on a List View web part that renders a view of a SharePoint list.
 - Set the JSLink property for a SharePoint field.
 - Set the JSLink property for a SharePoint content type.

-Set the JSLink property on a List View Web Part that renders a view of a SharePoint list
+Set the JSLink property on a List View web part that renders a view of a SharePoint list
 -----------------------------------------------------------------------------------------
 In this option you set the JSLink property on a WebPartDefinition.

 - **This approach does not specifically create a custom field type at the SPField level.**
-	+ Therefore, *the custom rendering only applies in the List View Web Part where you set the JSLink property*.
+	+ Therefore, *the custom rendering only applies in the List View web part where you set the JSLink property*.
 - This approach allows you to change the rendering for one or more SharePoint fields at once.
 - This approach may be done with declarative code, with the SharePoint server-side object model, with the SharePoint client-side object model (CSOM), or via PowerShell.
 	+ We recommend you use the SharePoint server-side object model, the SharePoint client-side object model, or PowerShell to set the JSLink property via the remote provisioning pattern.